abpframework/abp/docs/Getting-Started-AspNetCore-Application.md

 While AspNet Core's Dependency Injection (DI) system is fine for basic requirements, Autofac provides advanced features like Property Injection and Method Interception which are required by ABP to perform advanced application framework features.

-Replacing AspNet Core's DI system by Autofac and integrating to ABP is easy.
+Replacing AspNet Core's DI system by Autofac and integrating to ABP is pretty easy.

 1. Install Volo.Abp.Autofac package